In fact, I am currently writing from a plane! #freewifiyessss

 Strength classes at the CrossFit box usually incorporate accessory work, powerlifting, and/or volume/hypertrophic work.
 They are meant to both complement the WODs and to strengthen athletes for the sport.

 On this particular week, the Strength class was actually all cardio, and the first half of it was basically 30 solid minutes of sprints.
 Only four of us showed up for it: Andy, who looks like a Marine; Israel, who is a distance runner: he’ll do the WOD then go run 4 miles in like 20 minutes; and then George, whom I had not met before but had no issues keeping up with Israel, which is pretty astounding because Israel can outrun everyone.

 And the fourth person was me, the only woman, and also the girl that used to suck at all PE-type drills.
 And I was knowingly participating in this class.

 And I kept up.

-I have NEVER been able to keep up with men in anything physical gym-related EVER.
+I have NEVER been able to keep up with men in anything physical gym-related EVER with exercises on the same scale.
 Until that day.

 George and Israel were neck & neck, and Andy and I were stride for stride for the most part.
 My cardiac conditioning is so crazy right now that my heart rate was dropping from 160 to 127 in less than 30 seconds (timed!)
 I wanted to die during this part of the workout but OMG it was amazing to finish it competitively!